I remember saying to my Teacher “I don’t know what to do with my life,” and him replying, “Neither do I. Isn’t it wonderful!”

 He laughed and replied, “Me neither.
 Isn’t it wonderful!”

-We like to think we’re in control of our lives—at the helm of where we’re heading.
+We like to think we’re in control of our lives.

-Life is a great mystery and there is tremendous freedom in giving up the need to understand anything. (easier said than done, I know.)
+Life is a great mystery and there is tremendous freedom in giving up the need to understand what’s going on (easier said than done, I know).